sing27/chatbot/README.md

     ollama serve

-To run and chat with Llama 3.2:
+(Option) To run and chat with Llama 3.2:

     ollama run llama3.2